MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

 say("""please pick up the Coal on the Floor. \n\nyou won't see a whole year of service leaving burnable material next to the Furnace""")
 #==
 EXTRA1:
-pull the lever: guards come in and are anoyed at the lack of invaders
+pull the lever: guards come in and are annoyed at the lack of invaders
 	heavy minus points
 EXTRA2:
 leave the room: